Kimberly Blaeser is the author of three books of poetry: Trailing You, winner

 and Stone: Contemporary Ojibwe Poetry.
 She is a Professor at University of

-American Literature, and American Nature Writing.
-Her scholarly study,
+Literature, as well as American Nature Writing.
+Her scholarly study, Gerald

-Gerald Vizenor: Writing in the Oral Tradition, was the first native- authored
+Vizenor: Writing in the Oral Tradition, was the first ever native-authored

 book-length study of an Indigenous author.
 Blaeser's poetry, short fiction,